-This is the activist guide for anyone – from people working at governments or food companies, to journalists and concerned consumers – who wishes to join the movement with Vishen, raise public awareness on the damaging effects of sugar to the body, and to demand honest food labelling.
+This is the activist guide for anyone – from people working at governments or food companies, to journalists and concerned consumers – who wish to join the movement with Vishen, raise public awareness of the damaging effects of sugar on the body, and demand honest food labeling.

 Watch the video above with Vishen’s talk about the causes for concern and uncover the lie that most people are conveniently believing.